Toghrul000/gdb-pwndbg-gef/README.md

-# Pwndbg + GEF + Peda - One for all, and all for one
+# Pwndbg + GEF - One for all, and all for one

-This is a script which installs Pwndbg, GEF, and Peda GDB plugins in a single command.
+This is a script which installs Pwndbg, GEF GDB plugins in a single command.

 Run `install.sh` and then use one of the commands below to launch the corresponding GDB environment:

 ```
-gdb-peda
-gdb-peda-intel
-gdb-peda-arm
 gdb-pwndbg
 gdb-gef
 ```